The Art of Marketing Your Dance Studio Digitally

 You can do just that with Google Web Stories, which are simple to create.
 If you have a WordPress site, simply install the plug-in and begin creating.
 If not, a publishing tool such as Newsroom AI or MakeStories can be used.

 Google Web Stories must have a minimum of five pages.
 Each story must be completed (no teasers).
-A page can include images, video, animations, and text, as well as links to additional information or product pages.
+A page can include images, videos, animations, and text, as well as links to additional information or product pages.
 When you make one, you’re creating a webpage in story format, which you can use anywhere.
 It can be used as a standalone page on your website, or it can be embedded in a landing page (or a partner’s website) or on your blog page.

 This type of story has a significant advantage: it will appear in Google search results as a webpage.
 It may even appear at the top of Google’s mobile search in the dedicated story section.
 Alternatively, you could be featured on Google Discovery (with 800 million users a month).
 Consider how effective that is!
 When customers search, your story may appear far ahead of your competitors in the results.
 You can even broaden its reach by embedding it on other websites.

-Assume you write a story about a dance school’s uniform, complete with photos or video of the required styles.
+Assume you write a story about a dance school’s uniform, complete with photos or videos of the required styles.
 It would be simple to create and beneficial to parents.
 It would be a great addition to your website and could also provide useful information on the website of a dance business partner.
 What dance studio or dance store hasn’t grown tired of explaining school uniforms?

 A Google story can be used to provide a simple explanation of the elements that go into the school uniform.
 All a partner has to do is embed your story on their website, which boosts your search ranking.
 Furthermore, because each link leads to your website, it will increase your sales and exposure.